Van-dwelling: Lifestyle

 The vandwelling lifestyle can allow for significant autonomy and a lower cost of living than having a mortgage or lease as in a more traditional living arrangement.
 Assuming they have the means, vandwellers are free to travel as much or little as they would like.
 Some vandwellers choose to remain in one general area, and work full-time or attend school while living in their vehicles.
 Others travel full-time while working remotely via the Internet or finding seasonal or short-term employment opportunities in various locations.

 Since vandwelling consists of living in a vehicle with a footprint no larger than a parking space, there is usually little to no space for bathing or doing laundry.
-Some vandwellers in the US use gym memberships to access showers at establishments such as Planet Fitness.
-Others rely on campground or truck stop showers, or, when no other options are available, cleaning wipes.
-For washing clothes they may use a bucket and the van's vibration to agitate the water, or will go to a laundromat or use friends' or family members' washers and dryers.
+Some vandwellers in the US use gym memberships to access showers.

 #vanlife on social media

 Various depictions of the van dwelling lifestyle are presented on YouTube and Instagram, using the hashtag #vanlife — ranging from starkly realistic appraisals to heavily idealistic depictions.

 The hashtag #vanlife was first used and popularized by a photoblogger named Foster Huntington in 2011.
 Many depictions illustrate idyllic natural scenery, sometimes framed by the open back doors of the van, or with the van prominently visible in the landscape.
 Others depictions feature spotless, stylized interior views of the living space.
 The people pictured in the images might be young, attractive and outdoorsy millennials.
-The depictions are often set in natural areas, particularly in the Western US.
+The depictions are often set in natural areas, particularly in the Western US as well as coastal or mountainous regions of Europe, New Zealand, or Australia.

-Other notable contributors to the #vanlife movement included the Vanlife Diaries blog and Instagram account.
-In 2019, the founders of Vanlife Diaries would release a book called vanlife diaries: finding freedom on the open road which pulled content from its blog and Instagram.
+Other notable contributors to the #vanlife movement include the Vanlife Diaries.
+In 2019, the founders of Vanlife Diaries published a book called vanlife diaries: finding freedom on the open road which pulled content from its blog and Instagram.

-During the covid-19 pandemic, some influencers promoted the #vanlife lifestyle as a way to stay safe and avoid illness.
+During the COVID-19 pandemic, some social media users promoted the #vanlife lifestyle as a way to stay safe and avoid illness.
 The movement attracted many newcomers to the lifestyle including younger and more diverse people than the initial promoters of the lifestyle.

-A less idealized, more stark depiction was presented in the 2021 film, Nomadland.
+A less idealized, more stark depiction was presented in the 2021 film Nomadland.